 3. Traveling too early- It’s the gateway drug to specialization.
 Anything before late middle school is too early.
 A few travel tournaments or matches here and there is great, its fun!
 But even for young kids, the trips have become every single weekend.
 Here’s the danger, it becomes expensive and once they start traveling, it’s too easy to buy the idea that they now have to pick a sport and stay with it.
 Specialization isn’t all that either because the specific movements with different sports actually transfer.
 Jumping, running, throwing, all transfer across sports!
 Playing a variety of sports achieves that goal of skill development.
 Plus, each sport offers a unique advantage, competitiveness.
 When they learn to compete in many different sports, they will eventually transfer that skill of competitiveness to their favorite!

 4. Not emphasize & reward effort- Effort is everything.
-But, if we only emphasize the outcome, athletes will learn and internalize “all that matters is winning.”
+But as sports parents, we forget that.
+If we only emphasize the outcome, athletes will learn and internalize “all that matters is winning.”
 Players that are good will win early and often, until they no longer win.
 If parents only emphasize rankings, final scores, and talent, then taking risks, addressing weaknesses, and competing become afterthoughts.
 At some point, they are no longer the best, and they can become stuck in limbo between past expectations and low confidence.
 Question for sports parents: shouldn’t the best 12-year old in the nation almost always be one the best 18-year olds?
 Rarely happens because winning and outward appearance was rewarded instead.

 5. Blame coach, system, or refs- I was sitting next to a parent of a future DI basketball player whose brother had made it to the NBA.
 This sport parent was miserable and every single play or refs call that did not go his son’s way, was heard by everyone including his son.
 I cried on the inside, because there is no way that this kid was happy either.
 A little league coach once told me when he knew parents were talking about him because the kids would no longer look him in the eye.
 Sad…It’s about progress not perfection.
 It’s not your role to call or blame coach about playing time, change coaches or schools, or get a lesson every time they play bad.